HERA-Team/hera-images/DEMO.md

   "/hera/librarian/add_obs_librarian.py --site onsite --store onsitelibrarian /data/*/*.uv"
 ```

-Now is a good time to visit <http://localhost:21106/hl.php> — you should see
+Now is a good time to visit <http://localhost:21106/hl.php> (with `9876543211`
-the raw data listed in its output.
+as the authenticator) — you should see the raw data listed in its output.

 Now we can start up a couple of RTP servers that will crunch data for us.
 If
 you’re running and re-running the demo, you should probably blow away their